Quick Start Guide

 • You don’t need to calibrate the system before using it.

-• Calibration is only required for precise volt per octave tuning when using the MIDI card.
+• Calibration is only required for precise volt per octave tuning when using the MIDI card, or using the SineSquare oscillators with external keyboards or sequencers.

 Modifying and personalising your system